Mock theta functions and related combinatorics: The mock theta function

-Then it follows from \cite[Corollary 1]{A66}, with $x=s=q$, or from \cite[(44)]{ADY}, with $x=y=q$, that Note that $A_{\nu,2}(q)$ is the generating function for the number of odd Ferrers diagrams $(k,\lambda)$ where the partition $\lambda$ has distinct parts.
+Note that $A_{\nu,2}(q)$ is the generating function for the number of odd Ferrers diagrams $(k,\lambda)$ where the partition $\lambda$ has distinct parts.

-From \cite[Theorem 4.1]{ADY} we also have where $b_\nu(n)$ counts the number of partitions of $n$ into distinct parts, in which each odd part is less than twice the smallest part, and zero can be a part (note that this is different from our usual convention).
+We also define where $b_\nu(n)$ counts the number of partitions of $n$ into distinct parts, in which each odd part is less than twice the smallest part, and zero can be a part (note that this is different from our usual convention).
 For example, $(6,4,3,2)$ and $(6,4,3,2,0)$ are counted as different partitions, the former from the term $q^k (-q^{k+1};q)_k (-q^{2k+2};q^2)_\infty$ for $k=2$ while the latter from the term for $k=0$.
+Then, as stated in \cite[Theorem 4.1]{ADY}, we have the identity